xinsir6/ControlNetPlus/README.md

 conda activate controlplus
 pip install -r requirements.txt
 ```

+## Download Weight
+You download the model weight in https://huggingface.co/xinsir/controlnet-union-sdxl-1.0.
+Any new model release will be put on the huggingface, you can follow https://huggingface.co/xinsir to get the newest model info.

 ## Inference Scripts
 We provide a inference scripts for each control condition.
 Please refer to it for more detail.